Energy Systems for Commercial Applications

-The production of commercially-purposed wind energy is fast becoming one of the most affordable resources for powering businesses in rural areas.
+Hybrid energy systems are fast becoming the affordable green alternative for powering business in remote Aotearoa New Zealand.
 Powerhouse Wind can provide efficient, cost-effective renewable energy solutions tailored to the specific needs of your rural business and site considerations.
 Our systems are suitable for a range of applications from small commercial ventures to cell phone towers, woolsheds, marae, and even off-shore island community power.

 Capacity Ratings of Small Wind Turbines

-Excess Wind Electricity Generated can be Sold Back to a Power Retailer
+Excess Wind Electricity Generated can be Sold to Power Retailers

 When more electricity is generated than can be used, it can be sold back to the grid.
 When considering small scale wind turbines and their connection to the grid, consider the buy-back rates on offer by suppliers.
 It might be advisable to switch from your current retailer to access a better buy-back rate.